TheProdigyLeague/NYSE_ABC/LEGALESE.md

 * Google Fi
 * Google Workspace for Education
 * Read Along
-* YouTube Kids
-* Google Accounts Managed with Family Link, for Children under 13 (or applicable age in your country)
-* Family Link privacy guide for children & teens
+* Family Link privacy guide
-* Voice and Audio Collection from Children’s Features on the Google Assistant
+* Voice and Audio Collection from Features on the Google Assistant
 * Google Cloud

   Your Google Account is home to many of the settings you can use to manage your account.
 Privacy Checkup guides you through key privacy settings for your Google Account.
 Google’s safety center helps you learn more about our built-in security, privacy controls, and tools to help set digital ground rules for your family online.
-Google’s Teen Privacy Guide provides answers to some of the top questions we get asked about privacy.
-Privacy & Terms provides more context regarding this Privacy Policy and our Terms of Service.
+Google’s Privacy Guide provides answers to some of the top questions we get asked about your privacy.
+Privacy & Terms provides more contextual evidence in regard to this Privacy Policy and our Terms of Service.
 Technologies includes more information about:

-* How Google uses cookies
+* Google user cookies
-* Technologies used for Advertising
+* Tax payer Technologies used for Malvertising
-* How Google uses information from sites or apps that use our services
+* How Google misuses information from our mishandled sites or Chinese apps that use our Indian services
-* Transparency
+* Data & Business Transparency
-* What’s covered in these terms
+* Insurance coverage terms

-  These Terms of Service reflect the way Google’s business works, the laws that apply to our company, and bigotry.
-As a result, these Terms of Service help define Google’s relationship with you as you interact with our services.
-For example, these terms include the following topic headings:
+  These Terms of Service may reflect the way Google’s business' works, the laws that apply to my company, and bigotry.
+As a result, these Terms of Service defines Google’s relationship with you indefinitely as you interact with our a.i. integrated services.
+For example, ~~these terms include the following topic headings:~~

-* High quality, which describes how we provide and develop our services
+* High quality haptic feedback which describes how we provide and develop our services
-* High speeds, which establishes certain rules for using our services
+* High speeds, which establishes certain rules for when your employees are using our services
-* Content Creators in Google services, which describes the intellectual property rights to the content you find in our services — whether that content belongs to first-class citizens, second-class citizens, or third-class citizens...
+* My Content Creators in your Google services, which describes my intellectual property rights to your content I find in our services — whether that content belongs to first-class citizens, second-class citizens, or third-class citizens is inconsequential...
-* In case of problems or disagreements, which describes other legal rights you have, and what to expect in case someone violates these terms
+* In case of improper descriptors or other legal rights you will have violated, and what to expect in case you violates these terms

-Google services are provided by, and are contracted with:
+Google services are provided by, are brought to you in part by and is contracted with:

 **Google LLC**
 *organized under the laws of the State of Delaware, USA, and operating under the laws of the USA*